sapegin/social-likes/Readme.md

 };
 ```

-If you know the social network search page's url, you can make a link to results of searching in this network.
-There are search urls for Twitter and VKontakte by default.
+If you know the social network search page's URL, you can make a link to results of searching in this network.
+There are search URLs for Twitter and VKontakte by default.

 ```javascript
 var socialLikesButtons = {